d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

 and the kernel array are multiplied (element-wise) and the resulting array is summed up yielding a single scalar value.
-This result if precisely the value of the output array at the corresponding location.
+This result is precisely the value of the output array at the corresponding location.
 Here, the output array has a height of 2 and width of 2 and the four elements are derived from